 Philo goes on to show how the Therapeutae, in their singing, re-enacted the exhilarated song of the Israelites after having crossed over.

 Hence, scholars simply assume that Eusebius and Epiphanius were mistaken—the Therapeutae were obviously not Christians!
-The alternative is unthinkable: Accepted Christian chronology is wrong.
+The alternative is unthinkable and forces us to accept that Christian chronology is wrong.
 Jesus did not die c.
 33 CE.
 And the most provocative allegation of all: The ‘Christian’ movement already predated the turn of the era by several generations.
 All these problems disappear if one proposes (as I do) that the true founder of Christianity was Yeshu ha-Notsri (crucified c.
 75 BCE).
 Of course, scholars, Bible-thumpers, and pastors worldwide won’t go there.

 Given that a theory is supposed to accommodate as much data as possible, then an earlier beginning to Christianity must now be seriously considered.
 Unfortunately, in order to accept such an earlier chronology, one must: (1) reject the historicity of Jesus of Nazareth; and (2) look upon the canonical gospels as fabulous, or even as fables.